Anoshka/maya_rig_tools/README.md

 #Maya Rig Tools
 All tools that make rigging in Maya easier.
-This is the WIP, will be cleaned and updated soon.

 Call:

 import os